 If you prefer to have both eyes open when coyote hunting, this is an excellent scope.
 Target acquisition is much faster when using both eyes due to the wider field of view.

-This scope provides an incredibly clear image and is easy to sight-in – with multiple sighting tests giving precise movements with each click.
+The Burris Scout Scope provides an incredibly clear image and is easy to sight-in – with multiple sighting tests giving precise movements with each click.